 With machine monitoring installed, you now have access to real-time and historical data of your machine’s performance.
 The monitoring system can measure data such as downtime, uptime, part count, OEE and more.
 This information gives you the ability to make better, more informed decisions with confidence.

-Every manufacturing plant strives to run their operations as lean and efficiently as possible and one of the largest obstacles that stands in the way is machine downtime.
+Every manufacturing plant strives to run its operations as lean and efficiently as possible, and one of the largest obstacles that stand in the way is machine downtime.
 Downtime consumes valuable resources that could have been used for productivity.

-With machine monitoring, the data collected can tell you when a machine is down and what type of fault that may have caused the issue.
-Email and text alerts can also be setup to send alerts to supervisors.
+With machine monitoring, the data collected can tell you when a machine is down and what type of fault may have caused the issue.
+Email and text alerts can also be set up to send alerts to supervisors.
 Knowing this valuable information can help to shed light on what is causing the issue and help to prevent it from happening again in the future.

 Are you experiencing any or all of the above challenges in your facility?
-If so, get in touch with us today to learn how we can help engage your employees, provide you with meaningful data and limit the downtown of your machines.
+If so, you may be ready to implement machine monitoring.
+Get in touch with us today to learn how we can help engage your employees, provide you with meaningful data and limit the downtown of your machines.